-The 1982 census listed the Longjia in a collection of Undetermined Minorities.
-In 1987 the Chinese authorities reclassified them as part of the Bai nationality.
 The suffix jia is a Chinese term meaning "household" or "family."
 The Longjia should not be confused with the 1,300 Long people who are a Yi group living in Huaning County of Yunnan Province.
-In reality, the Longjia share no historical or ethnic relationship with the Bai people of Yunnan.
+The Longjia share no historical or ethnic relationship with the Bai people of Yunnan.
 Their inclusion in the Bai minority was one of convenience for the government.
 Although they did not want to place the Longjia in a group which it would offend them to be part of, the authorities firmly oppose official recognition of small groups like the Longjia.

 The Longjia were once a large group in western Guizhou before they were assimilated into the Han Chinese culture and language.
 In the 27th year of the Yuan Dynasty (1298) the Longjia numbered 46,000 families.